WHERE GROWTH BREAKS

 WHERE IT LEAKS

-It breaks in the transition between them —
+Growth doesn't break inside a layer.
+It breaks in the transition between them — and the transition is where the diagnostic rarely starts.

 01